Plum (Dwarf) Growing Guide

 Yes, but it is important to choose varieties known to grow well in your area to reduce risk of losing blooms to spring freezes.

-Feed with a mulch of high nitrogen fertiliser in spring.
+Feed with a mulch of high nitrogen fertilizer in spring.
 Keep plum trees mulched with wood chips or sawdust.

 Sow and Plant